 Hello!
 I’m Dr Laura Varnam and I’m the Lecturer in Old and Middle English Literature at University College, Oxford (known as ‘Univ’).
 I’m an academic, tutor, medievalist, and poet, and you can find me on twitter @lauravarnam, on the English Faculty website here, and on the Univ website here.

-At Univ I teach alongside Prof Nicholas Halmi, Dr Oliver Clarkson, and Dr Hugh Gazzard.
+At Univ I teach alongside Prof Nicholas Halmi, Dr Joseph Moshenska, Dr Laura Wright, and Dr Jack Parlett.
 Together we are Team English!
 I teach the medieval literature papers- Old English and Middle English- and I also teach linguistics and run study skills sessions (see my page on Study Skills for undergraduate students here).
-I’m a member of the Univ Schools Liason Panel and I’m passionate about our schools liason and access work.
+I’m a member of Univ’s Schools Liaison Panel and I’m passionate about our widening participation and access work.
 Check out our online resource Staircase 12 for students wanting to develop their interests beyond the curriculum.
 You can find me in the Reading Bank here talking about Daphne du Maurier’s Rebecca, reading around the subject, and admission to Oxford.
 In 2019 I was involved in the celebrations and reflections for the 40th anniversary of the admission of women students to Univ.
 Find out more about the ‘Women at Univ’ exhibition I co-curated with Robin Darwall-Smith and Elizabeth Adams here.